Polydynamical/learn-cpp/README.md

 # learn-cpp
-This is me trying to learning cpp.
+This is me trying to learning C++.